rscgh/metalearn_rnn/README.md

 ## Findings

-to view the progress in greater detail use tensorboard
+to view the progress in greater detail use tensorboard, i.e.

 ```
-tensorboard --logdir metalearn_rnn\out1\0421-193012_firstworks\tb
+tensorboard --logdir metalearn_rnn\out1\0421-193012\tb
 ```

 ### Results